kvlv17/hello-world/README.md

 # hello-world
-class exercise

-This is Step II from the slide 8
-My second commit to a branch
+Hi!
+This is my first time creating repository and branch I use Docker and SQL
+Database Management